Gabrieliam42/OpenClaw_WSL_to_Win/README.md

 # OpenClaw_WSL_to_Win

-A bridge launcher that connects Windows to the [OpenClaw](https://openclaw.ai) instance running inside WSL2.
+A bridge launcher that connects Windows to [OpenClaw](https://openclaw.ai) running inside WSL2.
 It handles everything between the two environments — starting Ollama on Windows, verifying WSL2 can reach it, bringing up the OpenClaw gateway service, opening the dashboard pre-authenticated, and keeping the whole stack alive for as long as the launcher window is open.

 ---